All Products

 image

-• The error log failed to compose dlc job specs, resource limiting triggered, you are trying to use more GPU resources than the threshold indicates that the job has triggered a resource limit.
-By default, a maximum of 2 GPUs can run simultaneously for training jobs.
-Wait for the running jobs to complete before starting a new one, or submit a ticket to request a quota increase.
+• The error failed to compose dlc job specs, resource limiting triggered, you are trying to use more GPU resources than the threshold means the job hit a GPU resource limit.
+By default, a maximum of 2 GPUs can run simultaneously.
+Wait for running jobs to complete, or submit a ticket to request a quota increase.

 Q: Can I download the model after training?

 Yes.
-When you create a training job, you can set the model output path to an OSS directory.
-After the job completes, you can download the model from the specified OSS path.
+Set the model output path to an OSS directory when creating the training job.
+After the job completes, download the model from that OSS path.

 image